Vauxhall Insignia review

 The Vauxhall Insignia hatchback offers plenty of style and comfort to rival the Ford Mondeo

-It arrived way back in 2008 and replaced the old Vauxhall Vectra.
-A facelifted model was introduced in 2013 bringing the car more inline the brand’s updated image, while inside the dash and centre console were tided up with more of the cars functions being operated via the infotainment system and touchpad.
+The Insignia is feeling its age somewhat these days, having been launched way back in 2008 as the replacement for the old Vauxhall Vectra.
+A facelift breathed some new life into the Insignia range in 2013, and did a lot to align it with the brand’s updated image.
+Inside, the dash and centre console were tidied up, with more of the car’s functions now operated via the infotainment system and touchpad.

 Engines, performance and drive

-The latest Vauxhall Insignia is incredibly comfortable and will happily eat up long distances with ease.
-The tweaks made to the suspension filter out the biggest bumps to deliver a comfortable ride, while the engine is quiet and wind-noise is kept low.
-In short, the Vauxhall Insignia can’t be faulted for its cruising ability.
+The latest Vauxhall Insignia is incredibly comfortable and will happily eat up long journeys with ease.
+Tweaks made to the suspension in 2013 filter out the biggest bumps to deliver a comfortable ride, while wind noise is minimal and the engines are generally quiet – although petrol cars are definitely more refined than diesels.
+As a long-distance cruiser, this Vauxhall can’t be faulted.

-In terms of engines, the Insignia 2.0CDTi diesel EcoFlex is seriously impressive and efficient, while the 168mph VXR SuperSport is one of the fastest cars on sale in the UK in its price bracket.
-It takes 5.6 seconds to sprint from 0-62mph and gets a HiPerStrut front suspension system to improve grip.
+However, easily the strongest performer in the Insignia range is the VXR SuperSport model, with its mighty 320bhp 2.8-litre V6.
+This 168mph super saloon is one of the fastest cars on sale in the UK in its price bracket, taking just 5.6 seconds to sprint from 0-62mph.

 MPG, CO2 and running costs